jurtasunel/NVRL_scripts/Lineage_update/README.md

 # Produce a csv report named "Lineage_change_DATE.csv" with the lineages that have changed on the last update of pangolin.

+- This pipeline will compare the SARS-CoV-2 lineages of samples uploaded to GISAID during a period of time with their most up-to-date lineage according to Pangolin nomenclature.
+It will produce a csv report named "Lineage_change_DATE.csv" with all the samples where there is a mismatch between their GSAID and Pangolin lineage.

 - Pango_Lineages.sh is the parent script to run.
 It calls pangolin_update.sh to update pangolin first, then initializes conda and finally calls Pango_Lineages.R to do the rest of the analysis.
 It then finishes moving the resulting report "Lineage_change_DATE.csv" to a Reports folder.

 - Pango_Lineages.R uses the constants that exist on the Pango_Lineages_source.R and sends an email with the "Lineage_change_DATE.csv" attached.